nmt28/C-SHELPh/README.md

 4.Documents: Basic tutorial on using C-SHELPh

 Note: The refraction correction currently uses photon level metrics (photon azimuth, photon elevation, satellite elev) to get an as accurate bathymetric model as possible.
-However, there is a small 'stepping' between IS2 segment id's.
-This is considered negligle given the quantities of data involved and value of the 'step' against the scale of the units
+This requires some assuptions about the spacecraft orbit (its vertical movements are a constant rate thus linear interpolation holds true) and geometry and radius of the Earth.
+Ultimately, the advantages of increased precision of this implementation are believed to outweigh uncertainty introduced by the assumption.